7.7M Records Across 49 States

 II.
 Infrastructure & Liability (The “Signal Ratio”)

-Using HDBSCAN clustering, I identified that areas with lower traffic signalization ratios often see higher severity (Avg.
-Severity 2.64).
+Using DBSCAN and K-Means clustering, the team identified that areas with lower traffic signalization ratios often see higher severity (Avg.
+Severity 2.64 in the highest-risk cluster).

 - Action: City planners can prioritize infrastructure spend (signals/signage) in these specific low-signal/high-severity zones to reduce public liability.